domRiddle/ASF/FAQ.md

 ***

-**Q:** I'm using unsupported OS such as 32-bit Windows, can I still use ASF V3?
+### I'm using unsupported OS such as 32-bit Windows, can I still use ASF V3?

-**A:** Yes, and that version is not unsupported in any way, just not officially built.
+Yes, and that version is not unsupported in any way, just not officially built.
 Check out **[compatibility](https://github.com/JustArchi/ArchiSteamFarm/wiki/Compatibility)** section for generic variant.

 ***

-**Q:** ASF is great!
+### ASF is great!
 Can I make a donation?

-**A:** Yes, and we're very happy to hear that you're enjoying our project!
+Yes, and we're very happy to hear that you're enjoying our project!
 You can find various donation possibilities under every **[release](https://github.com/JustArchi/ArchiSteamFarm/releases/latest)** and also **[on the main page](https://github.com/JustArchi/ArchiSteamFarm)**.
 Thank you in advance! 👍

 ***

-**Q:** I'm using Steam parental PIN to protect my account, do I need to input it somewhere?
+### I'm using Steam parental PIN to protect my account, do I need to input it somewhere?

-**A:** Yes, you must set it in `SteamParentalPIN` bot config property.
+Yes, you must set it in `SteamParentalPIN` bot config property.
 This is mainly because ASF does access many protected parts of your Steam account and it's impossible for ASF to operate without it.

 ***

-**Q:** I don't want ASF to farm any games by default, yet I want to use extra ASF features.
+### I don't want ASF to farm any games by default, yet I want to use extra ASF features.
 Is this possible?

-**A:** Yes, you can set `Paused` bot config property to `true` in order to launch ASF with paused cards farming module.
+Yes, you can set `Paused` bot config property to `true` in order to launch ASF with paused cards farming module.

 ***

-**Q:** Can ASF minimize to tray?
+### Can ASF minimize to tray?

-**A:** ASF is a console app, there is no window to be minimized, because window is created for you by your OS.
+ASF is a console app, there is no window to be minimized, because window is created for you by your OS.
 You can however use any third-party tool capable of doing so, such as **[RBTray](http://rbtray.sourceforge.net/)** for Windows, or **[screen](http://linux.die.net/man/1/screen)** for Linux/OS X. Those are only examples, there are many other apps with similar functionality.

 ***

-**Q:** Does using ASF preserve eligibility for receiving booster packs?
+### Does using ASF preserve eligibility for receiving booster packs?

-**A:** **Yes**.
+**Yes**.
 ASF is using the same method to log in to Steam network as the official client, therefore it also preserves ability to receive booster packs for accounts that are being used.
 However, it's not confirmed if logging in to Steam community is actually required or not, therefore in order to be sure I suggest to keep `FarmOffline` on `false`, at least until somebody confirms that using Steam network alone is enough.
 It should be, but I'm not sure.

 ***

-**Q:** Is there any way to communicate with ASF?
+### Is there any way to communicate with ASF?

-**A:** Yes, through steam chat, or by using **[IPC](https://github.com/JustArchi/ArchiSteamFarm/wiki/IPC)**.
+Yes, through steam chat, or by using **[IPC](https://github.com/JustArchi/ArchiSteamFarm/wiki/IPC)**.
 Check out **[commands](https://github.com/JustArchi/ArchiSteamFarm/wiki/Commands)** section for more info.

 ***

-**Q:** I'd like to help translating ASF, what do I need to do?
+### I'd like to help translating ASF, what do I need to do?

-**A:** Thank you for your interest!
+Thank you for your interest!
 You can find all details in our **[localization](https://github.com/JustArchi/ArchiSteamFarm/wiki/Localization)** section.

 ***

-**Q:** I have only one (main) account added to ASF, can I still issue commands through steam chat?
+### I have only one (main) account added to ASF, can I still issue commands through steam chat?

-**A:** **Yes**, it's explained in **[commands](https://github.com/JustArchi/ArchiSteamFarm/wiki/Commands#notes)** section.
+**Yes**, it's explained in **[commands](https://github.com/JustArchi/ArchiSteamFarm/wiki/Commands#notes)** section.

 ***

-**Q:** ASF seems to be working, but I'm not receiving any card drops!
+### ASF seems to be working, but I'm not receiving any card drops!

-**A:** Cards farming rate differs from game to game, as you can read in **[performance](https://github.com/JustArchi/ArchiSteamFarm/wiki/Performance)**.
+Cards farming rate differs from game to game, as you can read in **[performance](https://github.com/JustArchi/ArchiSteamFarm/wiki/Performance)**.
 It takes a while, usually **several hours per game**, and you shouldn't expect cards to drop in a few minutes since launching a program.
 If you can see that ASF actively checks cards status, and switches the game after current one is fully idled, then everything works fine - you're probably referring to inventory notifications, which are automatically dismissed by ASF through `DismissInventoryNotifications` bot config property.
 Check out **[configuration](https://github.com/JustArchi/ArchiSteamFarm/wiki/Configuration)** for details.

 ***

-**Q:** How to completely stop ASF process for my account?
+### How to completely stop ASF process for my account?

-**A:** Simply shutdown the ASF process, for example by clicking [X] on Windows.
+Simply shutdown the ASF process, for example by clicking [X] on Windows.
 If instead you want to stop a particular bot of your choice but keep other ones running, then take a look at `Enabled` **[bot config property](https://github.com/JustArchi/ArchiSteamFarm/wiki/Configuration#bot-config)**, or `!stop` **[command](https://github.com/JustArchi/ArchiSteamFarm/wiki/Commands)**.
 If you instead want to stop automatic idling process, yet keep ASF running for your account, then that's what `Paussed` **[bot config property](https://github.com/JustArchi/ArchiSteamFarm/wiki/Configuration#bot-config)** and `!pause` **[command](https://github.com/JustArchi/ArchiSteamFarm/wiki/Commands)** is for.

 ***

-**Q:** How many bots can I run with ASF?
+### How many bots can I run with ASF?

-**A:** ASF as a program doesn't have any upper limit of bot instances, however you're still being limited by Steam Network.
+ASF as a program doesn't have any upper limit of bot instances, however you're still being limited by Steam Network.
 Currently you can run up to 100-110 bots with single IP and single ASF instance.
 It is possible to run more bots with more IPs and more ASF instances.
 Keep in mind that if you're using that big amount of bots, you should control their number yourself (such as making sure that all of them in fact are logging in and working at the same time).
 Also notice that the limit above in general depends on many internal factors - it's approximation rather than strict limit - you will most likely be able to run more/less bots than specified above.

 ***

-**Q:** Can I run more ASF instances then?
+### Can I run more ASF instances then?

-**A:** You can run as many ASF instances on one machine as you like, assuming every instance has its own directory and its own configs, and account used in one instance is not used in another one.
+You can run as many ASF instances on one machine as you like, assuming every instance has its own directory and its own configs, and account used in one instance is not used in another one.
 However, ask yourself why you want to do that.
 ASF is optimized to handle a dozen, even a hundred of accounts at the same time, and launching those dozen of bots in their own ASF instances degrades performance, takes more OS resources, and causes lack of synchronization between bots - so for example you're more likely to hit `InvalidPassword/RateLimitExceeded` issue described below, as logging in requests are not being synchronized between ASF instances.
 Therefore, my **strong suggestion** is, always run maximum of one ASF instance per one IP/interface.
 If you have more IPs/interfaces, by all means you can run more ASF instances, every instance using its own IP/interface.
 If you don't, launching more ASF instances is totally pointless, and does not only degrade performance and takes more OS resources (such as memory), but also causes lack of synchronization and increased likehood of causing issues.
 You won't gain anything from launching more than 1 instance per a single IP/interface.

 ***

-**Q:** What is the meaning of status when redeeming a key?
+### What is the meaning of status when redeeming a key?

-**A:** Status indicates how given redeem attempt turned out.
+Status indicates how given redeem attempt turned out.
 There are many different statuses possible, most common ones include:

 Status | Description
 --- | ---